adamriha97/geolocarr/readme.md

+# Geolocarr

+This is OCR project used for converting tables from pdf scans into csv files..

-A detailed article that explains the above code can be found here:
+A detailed article that explains the original code can be found here:

 https://livefiredev.com/how-to-extract-table-from-image-in-python-opencv-ocr